-Last week, we told you all the reasons running is better than the gym.
+In the past, we've told you all the reasons running is better than the gym.
 Now, we bring you the 25 reasons the gym is better than running.
 But, we're not being contradictory.
 Hear us out.
-The truth is, both going to the gym and running are great ways to get in awesome shape, lose weight, build muscle... you get it.
+The truth is, both going to the gym and running are great ways to get in awesome shape, lose weight, build muscle...you get it.
 However, there are certain things that just make the gym better than pounding the pavement.
 So, don't quit running, but consider joining a gym as well.
-Hey, you can run there too and the gym can actually make you a better runner (really—just click to slide #7!)
+Hey, you can run there too, and the gym can actually make you a better runner (really—just check out #7).

 Minute per minute, weight training wards off abdominal fat better than cardio does, according to research from the Harvard School of Public Health.
 That’s because, while cardio burns both fat and muscle, strength training burns calories from fat almost exclusively, while at the same time building metabolism-boosting muscle that helps you burn calories long after your workout.

-Sure, when it’s below freezing or above 100 degrees, working out indoors feels great.
-But sticking to indoor air temps can also prevent frostbite and tight muscles that lead to injury (when it’s cold out) and heat stroke and workout-wrecking electrolyte imbalances (when it’s hot out).
+Sure, when it’s below freezing or above 100°, working out indoors feels great.
+But sticking to indoor air temps can also prevent frostbite and tight muscles that lead to injury (when it’s cold out), and heat stroke and workout-wrecking electrolyte imbalances (when it’s hot out).
 Plus, gym air is also filtered to keep car fumes and other pollutants from clogging your windpipes, says Erik Moen, P.T., founder of Corpore Sano Physical Therapy in Washington.
 Better air means better workouts.

 After your workout, it pays to hit up the gym’s spa.
 Massage promotes muscle recovery after tough workouts, while preventing scar tissue and injury, according to a 2015 study presented at the American College of Sports Medicine annual meeting.